-Figure 6.19 (a) The counterclockwise rotation of this northern hemisphere hurricane is a major consequence of the Coriolis force. (credit: NASA) (b) Without the Coriolis force, air would flow straight into a low-pressure zone, such as that found in tropical cyclones. (c) The Coriolis force deflects the winds to the right, producing a counterclockwise rotation. (d) Wind flowing away from a high-pressure zone is also deflected to the right, producing a clockwise rotation. (e) The opposite direction of rotation is produced by the Coriolis force in the southern hemisphere, leading to tropical cyclones. (credit: NASA) 6.5 Newton's Universal Law of Gravitation What do aching feet, a falling apple, and the orbit of the Moon have in common?
+FIGURE 6.16 (a) The counterclockwise rotation of this northern hemisphere hurricane is a major consequence of the Coriolis force. (credit: NASA) (b) Without the Coriolis force, air would flow straight into a low-pressure zone, such as that found in tropical cyclones. (c) The Coriolis force deflects the winds to the right, producing a counterclockwise rotation. (d) Wind flowing away from a high-pressure zone is also deflected to the right, producing a clockwise rotation. (e) The opposite direction of rotation is produced by the Coriolis force in the southern hemisphere, leading to tropical cyclones. (credit: NASA) 6.5 Newton's Universal Law of Gravitation LEARNING OBJECTIVES By the end of this section, you will be able to:

+- Explain Earth's gravitational force. - Describe the gravitational effect of the Moon on Earth. - Discuss weightlessness in space. - Examine the Cavendish experiment What do aching feet, a falling apple, and the orbit of the Moon have in common?
 Each is caused by the gravitational force.
 Our feet are strained by supporting our weight-the force of Earth's gravity on us.
 An apple falls from a tree because of the same force acting a few meters above Earth's surface.
 And the Moon orbits Earth because gravity is able to supply the necessary centripetal force at a distance of hundreds of millions of meters.
 In fact, the same force causes planets to orbit the Sun, stars to orbit the center of the galaxy, and galaxies to cluster together.
 Gravity is another example of underlying simplicity in nature.
 It is the weakest of the four basic forces found in nature, and in some ways the least understood.
 It is a force that acts at a distance, without physical contact, and is expressed by a formula that is valid everywhere in the universe, for masses and distances that vary from the tiny to the immense.
 Sir Isaac Newton was the first scientist to precisely define the gravitational force, and to show that it could explain both falling bodies and astronomical motions.
-See Figure 6.20.
+See Figure 6.17.
 But Newton was not the first to suspect that the same force caused both our weight and the motion of planets.
 His forerunner Galileo Galilei had contended that falling bodies and planetary motions had the same cause.
 Some of Newton's contemporaries, such as Robert Hooke, Christopher Wren, and Edmund Halley, had also made some progress toward understanding gravitation.
 But Newton was the first to propose an exact mathematical form and to use that form to show that the motion of heavenly bodies should be conic sections-circles, ellipses, parabolas, and hyperbolas.
 This theoretical prediction was a major triumph-it had been known for some time that moons, planets, and comets follow such paths, but no one had been able to propose a mechanism that caused them to follow these paths and not others.
+Other prominent scientists and mathematicians of the time, particularly those outside of England, were reluctant to accept Newton's principles.
+It took the work of another prominent philosopher, writer, and scientist, Émilie du Châtelet, to establish the Newtonian gravitation as the accurate and overarching law.
+Du Châtelet, who had earlier laid the foundation for the understanding of conservation of energy as well as the principle that light had no mass, translated and augmented Newton's key work.
+She also utilized calculus to explain gravity, which helped lead to its acceptance.